-On a termly basis, the reviewer reports to the board of trustees through the board on the operation of the systems of control and on the discharge of the financial responsibilities of the board of trustees, and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+On a termly basis the Resources committee reports to the board of Governors, through the work of the Resources committee on the operation of the systems of control and on the discharge of the board of trustee's financial responsibilities.
+On an annual basis the Chair of the Resources committee prepare a summary report to the committee outing the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.